 For the longest, if you wanted to rent out your space for film production, you had to be represented by an agency that typically locked you into an exclusive agreement and were charged very high commission fees for your space to only get booked a couple of times a year if you were lucky.
 And on the guest side, you had to rely on agencies to expensively source a limited supply of locations.

-Now, with online marketplaces such as Giggster, it’s easier than ever to not only list your space as a location owner, but to find spaces as a location scout or producer.
+Now, with online marketplaces such as Giggster, it’s easier than ever to list your space as a location owner, but also to find spaces as a location scout or producer.
 Autonomy is what the industry was severely lacking, and now both sides have the ability to list and search for spaces easily, efficiently and economically, which is necessary in an era where we’re producing content at a such a rapid pace.

 RC: How have online location platforms like Giggster changed your hosting experience?